-The States also adopted this approach on the basis that the different elements of security were interrelated.
-For example, they agreed to the idea that respect for human rights, democracy, and the rule of law were necessary for economic prosperity:
+The States also adopted the comprehensive security approach on the basis that the different aspects of security were interrelated.
+For example, the States stated that respect for human rights, democracy, and the rule of law are necessary for economic prosperity:

 The free will of the individual, exercised in democracy and protected by the rule of law, forms the necessary basis for successful economic and social development....
-Freedom and political pluralism are necessary elements in our common objective of developing market economies towards sustainable economic growth, prosperity, social justice, expanding employment and efficient use of economic resources....
-Economic liberty, social justice and environmental responsibility are indispensable for prosperity.
+Freedom and political pluralism are necessary [for] economic growth....
+Economic liberty, social justice and environmental responsibility are indispensable for prosperity.18